 A multipurpose nut flour that works in a variety of baking recipes is almond flour.

-The term “almond flour” is sometimes used correspondently with “almond meal,” as they are both come from ground almonds, almond meal though may have a rougher texture and various nutrition content than almond flour.
+The term “almond flour” is sometimes used correspondently with “almond flour,” as they are both come from ground almonds, almond meal though may have a rougher texture and various nutrition content than almond flour.

-Replacing almond flour for all-purpose flour saves 18 grams of carbs and contributes an additional 2.2 grams of fiber per quarter-cup making it a great low carb flour substitutes.
+Replacing almond flour for all-purpose flour saves 18 grams of carbs and contributes an additional 2.2 grams of fiber per quarter-cup.
+It makes a great ketogenic flour substitute for a healthier diet.

-Flax seeds are a source of alpha-linoleic acid, the omega-3 fatty acid, which help protects heart and eye health.
+Flax seeds are a source of alpha-linolenic acid, omega-3 fatty acids, which helps protects the heart and eye health.